zydalabs/FrontEnd-Test/README.md

 - creating webpack.config.js and needed loaders and plugins
 - use eslint to fix styling and indentation
-- add tailwind css without using CRACO as we cant use so many configurations with it in order to do so We will use the pre npm script prefix as well as PostCSS to compile the css before running react scripts.
+- add tailwind css without using CRACO as we cant use so many configurations with it in order to do so We will use the pre npm script_prefix as well as PostCSS to compile the css before running react scripts.
+- use EnvironmentPlugin for env file api keys